What Is Wearable Technology?

 The designers from this exhibition creatively embedded electronics into the clothes and accessories to create these projects.

-As of 2021, fashion designers continue to explore wearable tech in fashion, and these are some of the biggest names in fashion tech right now:
+As of 2022, fashion designers continue to explore wearable technology in fashion, and these are some of the biggest names right now:

 – Project Jacquard